Contact me and we'll be in touch soon!

 PRIORITIES

 Edwin’s platform centers on social equity, worker protections, and community well-being.
-Drawing on his extensive human services background, Obras has prioritized policies that uplift vulnerable and underserved populations.
-He has stated that it is an honor to advocate for policies that support workers, improve public safety, and strengthen the community and state.
-His early legislative agenda in Olympia reflects a focus on protecting workers’ rights, enhancing economic security for working families, and improving safety and justice in the community.
+Drawing on his extensive human services background, Rep Obras has prioritized policies that serve traditionally marginalized residents .
+Rep Obras is honored to advocate for policies that support workers, improve public safety, and strengthen the wellbeing of the 33rd and the state as a whole.
+His early legislative agenda in Olympia reflects his values, as he has focused on protecting workers’ rights, enhancing economic security for working families, and improving safety and justice in the 33rd and around Washington.

 Edwin's priorities are: